Case Study · Bakery & Confectionery · US Northeast

 UV-stabilizer composition

 We sourced UV-grade sheet from a producer that bonds the stabilizer into the PMMA matrix at the cast stage, rather than using a coating layer.
 Coatings craze and abrade under daily wipe-down with bakery sanitizer; bonded stabilizer holds for the life of the case.
-Transmission was verified by spectrometer on every batch before fabrication started.
+The UV-grade sheet ships with a mill-certified transmission spec in that band, so the protection is in the material we start with — not a coating we add.

 From PO to ship was 24 days.
-The schedule looked like this: 4 days material in (UV-grade sheet runs longer than standard stock), 6 days CNC and edge polish, 4 days assembly and tray fitting, 6 days QC including the cleanability test, 4 days pack and freight prep.
+The schedule looked like this: 4 days material in (UV-grade sheet runs longer than standard stock), 6 days CNC and edge polish, 4 days assembly and tray fitting, 6 days QC and pre-ship inspection, 4 days pack and freight prep.

 One unit per store was inspected at 100% before pack, the other at the AQL-1.0 sample plan we use across retail accounts.
 Defect rate at pre-shipment came in at zero on the food-contact surfaces and one cosmetic edge polish on a non-visible underside, which we re-polished before crating.